-Following the BMGPM 2019 rebrand; Paradise London were commissioned to concept, create, design and produce a brand video to support the global rollout.
+Following the BMGPM 2019 rebrand; We were commissioned to concept, create, design and produce a brand video to support the global rollout.
 The content supports the updated brand identity and markets BMGPM's extensive range of services across social and brand activations worldwide.

 This was a fantastic collaboration for us.
 We were falling slightly into the trap of being known as purely a ‘content/production’ agency given the number of shoots that happened in Q1, but our heritage and values are always derived from design, branding and that core identity. ” When the opportunity arose to work on a content piece crying out for an animation/video hybrid and a real push on creative all housed around ‘brand’ and establishing that new identity - we jumped at the chance.
 We pulled out all of the brand assets, fonts, iconography, shapes and styles and animated them into the video.
 It was about mixing live footage and a script in with as much brand work as possible but making it all fit together.
 We delivered a 1 Minute 10s video for outward marketing, a single minute-long version for the Instagram native world and bitesize social cuts allowing the team to focus on individual services and areas offered by the business.